SamChevalier/samchevalier.github.io/index.md

 <img src="/photos/headshot_IEEE.jpg" width="200" align="left" style="margin: 0px 25px 0px 0px">

+I graduated with my PhD from MIT in 2021, and I am currently a Marie Curie Postodoctoral Research Fellow at DTU.
+In the fall of 2023, I will join the electrical engineering faculty at the University if Vermont (my Alma Mater!)

 Iiiiiiiiitttihh recently joined Amazon Robotics as an Applied Scientist.
 I finished my Ph.D. in Mechanical Engineering from the Massachusetts Institute of Technology.
 I received my M.A.Sc in Electrical Engineering and B.A.Sc in Engineering Science at the University of Toronto.

 Contact: schev [@] dtu.dk <br/>